 Each of the six tiers of this wedding confection by Italy-based L'Arte Della Torta di Melanie Secciani is covered with a different, intricately detailed lace pattern.

 To create this romantic floral-lace effect, Swedish cake designer Lina Veber Cake created dozens of tiny, delicate sugar blossoms and arranged them along a winding trail over both tiers.

 The beautifully sculpted fondant blooms on this cake by Perfect Endings were designed to resemble the bride's lace Monique Lhuillier gown.

-This sweet and simple cake by Sofelle Confections was also inspired by the bride's wedding dress, with its brushed embroidery lace details and delicate string of sugar pearls.
+This sweet and simple cake by Sofelle Cake Artistry was also inspired by the bride's wedding dress, with its brushed embroidery lace details and delicate string of sugar pearls.

 Gold-edged lace appliques add another layer of dimension to this design by Steel Penny Cakes.
 Pink and coral sugar peonies, blue hydrangeas, and green berries are the perfect finishing touch.

 Wedding Cakes by Jim Smeal's buttercream confection sported a pattern inspired by the couple's lace table linens.